-- Be provided with the necessary employment tasks, experience and support to enable them to demonstrate satisfactory performance against the relevant standards throughout, and by the end of, the induction period - Have an appointed induction tutor, who will have qualified teacher status (QTS).
+- Be provided with the necessary employment tasks, experience and support to enable them to demonstrate satisfactory performance against the relevant standards throughout, and by the end of, the induction period - Have an appointed Induction Tutor, who will have qualified teacher status (QTS).
 In most cases, each school will have only one Induction Tutor.
-This is likely to be a senior member of staff - · Have an appointed school-based mentor, who will have QTS - Have a weekly meeting with their school-based mentor - Have a reduced timetable to allow them to undertake activities in their induction programme; in their first year, this will be no more than 90% of the timetable of our existing teachers on the main pay range, and in their second year, this will be no more than 95% of the timetable of our existing teachers on the main pay range - Regularly teach the same class or classes - Take part in similar planning, teaching and assessment processes to other teachers working in similar posts - Not be given additional non-teaching responsibilities without appropriate preparation and support - Not have unreasonable demands made upon them - Not normally teach outside the age range and/or subjects they have been employed to teach - Not be presented with unreasonably demanding pupil discipline problems on a day-to-day basis
+This is likely to be a senior member of staff - Have an appointed school-based mentor, who will have QTS and either have completed ECF mentor training, or be signed up to complete it in the future. - Have a weekly meeting with their school-based mentor (or every other week if the ECT is in their second year) - Have a reduced timetable to allow them to undertake activities in their induction programme; in their first year, this will be no more than 90% of the timetable of our existing teachers on the main pay range, and in their second year, this will be no more than 95% of the timetable of our existing teachers on the main pay range - Regularly teach the same class or classes - Take part in similar planning, teaching and assessment processes to other teachers working in similar posts - Not be given additional non-teaching responsibilities without appropriate preparation and support - Not have unreasonable demands made upon them - Not normally teach outside the age range and/or subjects they have been employed to teach - Not be presented with unreasonably demanding pupil discipline problems on a day-to-day basis